 The weft yarns are usually industrial wool, cotton and an imitation of a metallic yarn with different colors: red, green, yellow, silver, golden.

 Before the introduction of the industrially available yarns. genuine materials like organic handspun and vegetable tanned wool, metallic, golden, silver or silk yarns were employed.
-Think about the amount of work until they were ready to be woven: sheep shearing, wool cleaning, heckling, dyeing, spinning.
-A lot to work on!
+A whole lot of work was to be done until they were ready to be woven: sheep shearing, wool cleaning, heckling, dyeing, spinning.

 The weft yarns, carried by the shuttle, are inserted back and forth through the shed, adding or changing colors.